pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/explore/use-kyberswap.md

 - **Price Impact**: The estimated change in the market price due to the size of your transaction.
 - **Slippage**: The estimated difference between the expected price and final price of the trade.

 Upon reviewing the trade parameters, you can click the “Confirm Swap” button to proceed.
-KyberSwap will notify you once your submitted transaction has been confirmed by the Linea network.
+KyberSwap will notify you once your submitted transaction has been confirmed by the PepeSync network.
 You can use the wallet helper to view the transaction status as well as track the changes in your token holdings.

 ![Wallet view](/img/quests/kyberswap/KyberSwap_Swap_WalletView.png)